Understanding Voice

-- We send our audio packets at regular time intervals to the UDP socket, which forwards them to other users connected to the channel.
+- You send your audio packets at regular time intervals to the UDP socket, which forwards them to other users connected to the channel.

 - The server may change its voice region; in this case, discord.js will disconnect these sockets and reconnect to the new voice servers.

-- Once we're done with the voice connection, we tell the main gateway that we're no longer in a voice channel.
-We can now destroy the UDP socket and voice gateway connection without disrupting any regular gateway activity.
+- Once you're done with the voice connection, tell the main gateway that you're no longer in a voice channel.
+You can then destroy the UDP socket and voice gateway connection without disrupting any regular gateway activity.

 # Playing audio

-To play audio, we need to send Opus audio packets to Discord at a fixed interval–we have selected 20ms.
+To play audio, you need to send Opus audio packets to Discord at a fixed interval–we have selected 20ms.
 This is the

 StreamDispatchers job–it is a WritableStream with Opus audio packets written to it.
 The dispatcher handles the packets' timing and applies some metadata, e.g., the packet's sequence number, the timestamp, and then encrypts the packet before sending it via the UDP socket.

 Obtaining the Opus audio is mainly offloaded to a separate module,

 prism-media (opens new window).
-This module converts media to Opus audio, either through "demuxing" Ogg/WebM media files (extracting Opus audio directly) or using FFmpeg to transcode most media formats to Opus audio so we can use it.
+This module converts media to Opus audio, either through "demuxing" Ogg/WebM media files (extracting Opus audio directly) or using FFmpeg to transcode most media formats to Opus audio so you can use it.

 It can also change the volume of a stream in real-time without much cost to performance.

 - You do

 - discord.js will convert whatever you've provided into Opus audio in the most efficient way it can find.
 The worst-case route would be having FFmpeg convert a file to PCM, passing this data through an Opus encoder.

 StreamDispatcheris created and fed data from the Opus audio stream

 - The StreamDispatcher will take an Opus audio packet every 20ms, applying metadata, and then encrypting it.
 The packet is then sent over UDP